qlassalle/ContactStruts/README.md

 # TODO
 - manage errors
 - check email address format --> find a regex on the internet.
 Look for a regex generator software
+- change all SQL requests not using binding
+- manage duplicates entries

 # Done
 - research for many contacts